 ZK:short for "Zoltun Kulle," a character in the Diablo franchise and a boss character in Diablo III.

-Zookeeper: refers to witch doctor builds that are centered around pets.
+Zookeeper: refers to builds that are centered around pets.
 See: 'Pets.'

 Zuni: short for the "Zunimassa" set (example: Zunimassa's Trail), a set of gear that mainly benefits intelligence-based classes.